PyO3/pyo3/guide/src/debugging.md

 ## Running with Valgrind

-Valgrind is a tool to detect memory managment bugs such as memory leaks.
+Valgrind is a tool to detect memory management bugs such as memory leaks.

-You first need to installa debug build of python, otherwise valgrind won't produce usable results.
+You first need to install a debug build of python, otherwise valgrind won't produce usable results.
 In ubuntu there's e.g. a `python3-dbg` package.

 Activate an environment with the debug interpreter and recompile.
 If you're on linux, use `ldd` with the name of you're binary and check that you're linking e.g. `libpython3.6dm.so.1.0` instead of `libpython3.6m.so.1.0`.